usergenic/npm-rfcs/accepted/0000-singleton-packages.md

 ## Prior Art

-I am unaware of package managers which define only some packages as singleton packages.
-Most package systems assume that everything is a singleton or that nothing is.
-In package systems which assume everything is singleton, there are often override measures to support manual resolution of conflicts.
+Most package systems either assume everything is a singleton or nothing is.
+In package systems which assume everything is singleton, there are *sometimes* override measures to support manual resolution of conflicts, but not always.
+So while there is not prior art I can point to for the self-identifying singleton package, there is plenty of precedent for working around the problem of singleton conflicts and the need for supporting singletons.

-In the node ecosystem,  `yarn install --flat` attempts to flatten the tree of a node package's dependencies on installation, using a [resolutions](https://yarnpkg.com/lang/en/docs/package-json/#toc-resolutions) property to override conflicting versions.
-The problem that Singleton Packages is trying to solve is essentially to be able to perform a flat installtion only for those packages that truly need it and can support it.
+[Bower](https://bower.io/) is an example of a package manager that installs everything as singletons and uses a [resolutions](https://github.com/bower/spec/blob/master/json.md#resolutions) map to direct the installer.

+[Yarn](https://yarnpkg.com) which is a Node package manager, has a [resolutions](https://yarnpkg.com/lang/en/docs/package-json/#toc-resolutions)  map as well, originally for addressing conflicting dependencies only in `yarn install --flat` installations.
+However, it has since been extended to support [selective resolutions](https://github.com/yarnpkg/rfcs/blob/master/implemented/0000-selective-versions-resolutions.md), enabling singleton installation of *some* packages while using traditional package tree layout for other node modules. to override conflicting versions.

+[Bundler](https://bundler.io) for Ruby has been debating an override/resolutions feature for at least 7 years.
+[Current RFC](https://github.com/bundler/rfcs/pull/13)

 ## Unresolved Questions and Bikeshedding